Fact check: How do I spot fake news? | DW | 03.01.2022

 If the message contains a link, you can also check which media or other pages it leads to.
 A link within a message does not necessarily mean that the information is correct.
 There are websites that are unscrupulous about journalistic principles and rely on dramatization and exaggeration for the sake of generating as many clicks as possible.

 You may also discover that you have landed on a state-controlled site, a private blog or even a site containing satirical content.
-You should look out for a missing imprint.
-A number of countries demand an imprint obligation for commercial offers.
-Also keep an eye out for text errors, excessive advertising and unprofessional-looking layout.
+You should look out for a publishing disclosure claiming editorial responsibility.
+And a number of countries require a legal notice for any commercial offer.
+Also, keep an eye out for text errors, excessive advertising and unprofessional-looking layout.

 Let's take a look at the website World News Daily Report as an example.
 Visually, the site looks modern and professional.
 But the focus seems to be mainly on peculiar and bizarre incidents.
 For example, a ship that disappeared in the Bermuda Triangle turns up years later in the Sahara; a hairdresser ends up in jail for making voodoo dolls from his customers' hair.
 According to another text on the site, a brother and sister from New Jersey are allowed to marry after a 10-year legal battle.